genebe-cli installation

 java -version

-You should see output indicating Java version 21
+You should see output indicating Java version 21 or higher, such as:

 java version "21.0.1" 2023-10-17 LTS